Tips for Taking Kids to Disney World

 Resort pools should also be a consideration, as midday breaks at the pool seem to be popular and well-remembered by kids.
 See what pool theme appeals most (the best pool by far is Storm-Along Bay at the Yacht and Beach Club) to your kids, and factor that in the decision.

 Picking the “right” hotel seems to be one of those “YMMV” things.
 Different themes will appeal to different families.
-We receive enough feedback from parents who think the spread out resorts are awful because of how inconvenient they are to navigate with kids, but plenty of others don’t mind the internal buses.
+You might not mind being farther from the parks, or relying on bus transportation.
+But over the years, we’ve receive a ton of feedback from parents who think the spread out resorts are awful because of how inconvenient they are to navigate with kids.
+In any case, see our Rankings of All Resort Hotels at Walt Disney World from Worst to Best for recommendations of where to stay for all parties and travel styles.

 Where to Eat